danielronalds/wordle_cli/README.md

 selected.
 Valid guesses include any word from the wordlist provided, and guesses and words in the wordlist must be 5 letters long!

+### Displaying the word to guesses

+Running wordle_cli with the `--show-word` flag will print the word to guess above the game grid